dosoudil/maven-repository-builder/README.md

       -c CONFIG
                             Configuration file to use for generation of an artifact list for the repository builder
-      -l LOGLEVEL
-                            Set the level of log output.
-Can be set to debug, info, warning, error, or critical
+      -u URL
-      -u URL                URL of the remote repository from which artifacts are downloaded.
+                            URL of the remote repository from which artifacts are downloaded.
 It is used along with artifact list files when no config file is specified.
       -o OUTPUT
                             Local output directory for the new repository.
 By default "local-maven-repository" will be used.
+      -a CLASSIFIERS
+                            Comma-separated list of additional classifiers to download.
+                            By default "sources" will be used.
       -r REPO_FILENAME
                             Zip teh created repository in a file with provided name -m
                             Generate metadata in the created repository
+      -l LOGLEVEL
+                            Set the level of log output.
+Can be set to debug, info, warning, error, or critical

 Example Repository List